fabiocolacio/Marker/README.md

 ## Features

 * View and edit markdown documents
-* HTML conversion of markdown documents with [scidown](https://github.com/Mandarancio/scidown/)
+* HTML and LaTeX conversion of markdown documents with [scidown](https://github.com/Mandarancio/scidown/)
   * Support for YAML headers
   * Abstract sections
   * Table of Conents